ktaherig/DevConnector/README.md

 # Summary

-This is a fully-functional Full-Stack social network for portfolio demonstration purposes.
+This is a fully-functional, large-scale Full-Stack social network for portfolio demonstration purposes.
 The technologies it uses include:
 * ExpressJS
 * MongoDB (provided live by [mLab](https://mlab.com/))
 * Mongoose